Holy Cross Crusaders: Women's basketball

 The Holy Cross women's basketball team has also made several appearances in the postseason including 12 trips to the NCAA tournament as well as one appearance in both the Women's National Invitation Tournament and the Women's Basketball Invitational.
 They are 1–12 in the NCAA Tournament with the lone win coming in 1991 as an upset over 6th seeded Maryland.
 This is the only victory in the NCAA Tournament for any team from the Patriot League.
 Six-time Patriot League Coach of the Year Bill Gibbons recorded his 500th win early in the 2011–2012 campaign.

 Football

 The Holy Cross football team played in the 1946 Orange Bowl.
 The team has since made the FCS postseason in 1983, 2009, 2019, 2020, 2021 and 2022.
-In 1987, the team went undefeated and finished first in the national polls despite the Patriot League not allowing its teams to participate in the NCAA Tournament.
-Notable former players include Bill Osmanski who went on to win four NFL Championships with the Chicago Bears and two-time Heisman Trophy finalist Gordie Lockbaum.
+In 1987, the team went undefeated and finished first in the national polls despite the Patriot League not allowing its teams to participate in the NCAA playoffs.

+Notable former players include Bill Osmanski who went on to win four NFL Championships with the Chicago Bears, Gill Fenerty a former NFL and Holy Cross star, and two-time Heisman Trophy finalist Gordie Lockbaum.